micromata/generator-baumeister/app/templates/_README.md

 The scope is used as another grouping element below the type.

 You can skip the parentheses if you don’t want to use Scope:

 ```
 style: Fix linting errors
 ```

 ##### Subject

-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

-* use the imperative, present tense: "change" not "changed" nor "changes"
+- use the imperative, present tense: "change" not "changed" nor "changes"
-* capitalize first letter
+- capitalize first letter
-* no dot (.) at the end
+- don't add a dot (.) at the end

 ##### Additional Info, Breaking changes and issue references

-Are defined in the body of the commit message.
+These are defined in the body of the commit message.

 Example:

 ```
 feat(build): Replace Gulp with webpack and npm scripts
 <BLANK LINE>